paulosuzart/prunedocker/README.md

   -p <p>, --password <p> : DockerHub password
   -r <r>, --repo <r> : Dockerhub repository
   -k <k>, --keep <k> : Keeps k tags in the repo.
-Will delete the remaining older tags --help, -h : Show this help
+Will delete the remaining older tags --dry-run : Just lists tags that will be dropped without actually dropping them --help, -h : Show this help
   -- : Do not treat any remaining argument as a switch (at this level) Multiple single-letter switches can be combined after one `-'; for